 Social Work Department

 The Department of Social Work prepares BSW and MSW graduates for competent and effective social work practice and for a career committed to the importance of human relationships, social and economic justice, cultural competency, advocacy for oppressed and at-risk populations, lifelong learning, and active participation, contributions and leadership in the larger community.

 The Social Work Department strives to achieve its mission by providing access to a quality, Council on Social Work Education (CSWE)-accredited education that offers a range of learning experiences and opportunities for students to develop and apply social work knowledge, values, ethics, and skills.

-The Social Work Department’s degree programs are designed to prepare students for direct service with client systems of various sizes and types.
+The Social Work Department’s degree programs are designed to prepare students for practice with client systems of various sizes and types.
 A recent study revealed that 96 percent of EU social work graduates obtained professional employment in the field.
-Majors in the Department’s degree programs also have had considerable success in being admitted to graduate schools.
+Majors in the Department's degree programs have had considerable success in admission to graduate schools.

 The Baccalaureate Social Work Program at Edinboro University is designed to prepare graduates with the knowledge, values and skills for competent and effective beginning-level generalist social work practice and for a commitment to social and economic justice, cultural competency, advocacy for oppressed and at-risk populations, lifelong learning, and active participation, contributions, and leadership in the larger community.